15 Best Niche Markets To Make REAL Money Online

-Competing in broad niche markets is entirely possible, but competing in narrow, super-focused niches is easier and more profitable.
+Competing in broad niche markets is entirely possible, but competing in narrow, super-focused niches is easier and can be more profitable.

 It's also lot less work when it comes to attracting free search engine traffic.

-Plus your target audience never really changes either- there's always another generation waiting to get involved.
+Your target audience never really changes with these types of evergreen niches.
+There's always another generation waiting to get involved.

 But let's take a contrarian view for a moment.